Jacopo Sadoleto: Life

 In 1539 Cardinal Sadoleto wrote to the people of Geneva, urging them to return to the Catholic faith.
 John Calvin had been asked to leave Geneva the previous year, and was living in Strasbourg, but the Genevans still asked Calvin to write a response to Sadoleto, which he did.

+In 1541, Sadoleto engaged with the Vaudois (Waldensians) in his dioscese after the Parlement of Provence issued the "Arrêt de Mérindol".
+He found that "it seems to me, that there are many words in [your Articles], which might well be changed without prejudice to your confession," and their anti-clerical rhetoric could be toned down, but that otherwise the allegations of violent heresy made against them could not be sustained.
+This stalled the effort at persecution until 1545, when the French king finally ordered what became the Mérindol massacre.

 Sadoleto died in Rome in 1547, aged 70.

 Works

 Sadoleto's collected works appeared at Mainz in 1607, and include, besides his theological-ironical pieces, a collection of Epistles, a treatise on education (first published in 1533), and the Phaedrus, a defence of philosophy, written in 1538.
 The best collection is that published at Verona (1737–1738); it includes the life by Fiordibello.